 An Experiment in Musical Magic

-This is a new project following our multimedia project Et ecce terrae motus.
+This is our second big project following our multimedia project Et ecce terrae motus.

 At the end of the 15th century, a new musical genre was created, the so called Chansons de Regretz, “regretz” meaning tears, mourning and death which are overcome through music.
 The first chanson of this genre, Gizeghem’s Allez regretz calls upon death just to drive him out.
 Josquin Desprez composed four such chansons which are interrelated through musical citations.
 There is a process of enrichment of motives reaching its goal in Plus nulz regretz.

 The first of these chansons, Parfons regretz, cites motives from three other of Josquin’s chansons.
 These citations mention pain and separation.
 They find themselves incorporated in Parfons regretz but with a new meaning leaving behind the original pain.
 This aim is realized through the time technique canon: the “old” voice creates a new self.
 In Plusieurs regretz the canon itself incorporates for the first time the original citations.
 The title is a reference to the Chansons de Regretz of other composers, Josquin’s being the best ones, though.
 The 6voice Regretz sans fin is a circle canon which could be sung eternally, a kind of spell to overcome time itself.
 This chanson develops a new mirror motive which will be the main motive of the final chanson Plus nulz regretz.